daliyaahmed/CW2024/README.md

 ## Implemented but Not Working Properly:
 1. Banners overlap with the bullets and planes
 2. In level four, when the pause button is pressed, the time remaining doesn't stop other than that it works.

 ## Features Not Implemented:
 1. *User's Shield*: User's shield will help protect the user form the enemies' projectiles.
 2. *Explosion* : When user plane and enemy plane collide, an explosion will occur between them.
 3. *Add Sound for winGame and loseGame* : After losing the game, there would have been sounds that come to celebrate.
-4. *

 ## New Java Classes:
-**Implemented FullScreenHandler**: This class helps resize the stage the second the game opens, helped my game have a singular class dealing with the Screen Height and Width logic to lessen the issues that I was dealing with throughout the game.
+**FullScreenHandler class**: This class helps resize the stage the second the game opens, helped my game have a singular class dealing with the Screen Height and Width logic to lessen the issues that I was dealing with throughout the game.

 **PafPlanes class**:
 The PafPlane class represents a specialized enemy plane in Level 3 of the game, serving as an Easter egg inspired by the Pakistani Air Force (PAF).
 This class extends the FighterPlane class and introduces unique features and behaviors tailored for the level's gameplay dynamics.